Vivify-Ideas/style-guide/docs/git-guide.md

 - [Read more about Vivify Ideas Code Review](/)

 After a code review, add the requested changes in a new commit.
 This is useful because it's possible to check again only the specific changes that the reviewer requested.
 When your PR is approved, rearrange all the commits to have a descriptive history of your changes.
-Also rebase with master branch.
+Also rebase with master branch (rebasing is always preferred instead of merging).

 #### 3.1 Avoiding cascading delays when submitting PRs that depend on one another